aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/sqlquery-element/_index.md

 ﻿---
-title: SqlQuery Element - Aspose.Words for SharePoint
+title: SqlQuery Element
+second_title: Aspose.Words for SharePoint
 articleTitle: SqlQuery Element
 linktitle: SqlQuery Element
 description: "SqlQuery element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."